Dion Chen: View and impact on alternative learning profiles

 Chen emphasised that students could benefit from their study if they had alternative daily assessment, alternative curriculum and examination scope, and alternative path of further study.

 Chen led his serving school with various learning activities outside classroom for the students throughout the years.
 With the large range of meaningful alternative learning profile, the school provides flexible homework to students.
 Students in his school were encouraged to take challenges in inter-school competitions.
 Chen encouraged the development of the school's own cheerleading team.

 Chen and his team launched the Enrichment Week since 2010.
 Students could join the Service Outreach Scheme or Work placement.
 Destinations include China, Taiwan, Cambodia, Philippines, Thailand, Vietnam and Malaysia.
 Cultural exchange programmes are also organised every year.
 Destinations include Foshan, Spain, France etc.

 Chen is familiar with DSE and GCE A-Level.
 He thinks GCE is more professional.
-Chen's serving school offers both the Hong Kong and British National Curriculum.
+Chen's serving school offers both the Hong Kong and National Curriculum for England.
 The Hong Kong curriculum consists the Hong Kong Diploma of Secondary Education (HKDSE).
-The British National Curriculum comprises the International General Certificate of Secondary Education (IGCSE) and GCE A/AS-Level, so that students could find the curriculum suit them most.
+The English National Curriculum comprises the International General Certificate of Secondary Education (IGCSE) and GCE A/AS-Level, so that students could find the curriculum suit them most.